 Consider the business as a whole: individual processes should be viewed as part of a wider end-to-end process.
 For example: An RPA chat bot enables fast and effective customer service.
-But the data collected from customers could also be used for a machine learning platform, to continuously analyse, iterate and improve the overall customer experience.
+But the data collected from customers could also be used for a machine learning platform, to continuously analyze, iterate and improve the overall customer experience.

 Which technologies to use?